computationalmodelling/virtualmicromagnetics/docs/virtual-machine-software.rst

 Provisioners
 ------------

-Machines, virtual or otherwise, are created to serve a purpose.
-Machines must be provisioned with software and settings if they are to satisfy their purpose.
-For simple cases one could run a script on the machine to install software and configure it for use, but for larger projects it is prudent to use a provisioner.
-Provisioner software runs a set of commands on a machine to ensure it is in a particular state.
-Ansible (<!>) is a Python-based provisioner software that uses Yet Another Markup Language (YAML) to ensure the state of a system in an :term:`idempotent` manner.
-Other popular provisioner software inclues Puppet, Salt, and Chef, but any scriptable language can ultimately be used as a provisioner
+Provisioning is the action of running select commands on a machine, virtual or otherwise, to reach a desired end state.
+By "state", here we mean how storage is populated with packages, environment definitions, and more.
+The user of a provisioner describes the desired state of the system, and the provisioner makes it so.
+In the absence of a provisioner, shell commands can be executed to specify the state, but this becomes unwieldy for large projects because focus is placed on the instructions needed to obtain the desired state, as opposed to the state itself.
+Provisioning software, such as Ansible (www.ansible.com) alleviates this problem.
+Ansible uses Yet Another Markup Language (YAML) to describe plays to run on a machine to enact the desired end state.
+Since the focus is on the end state of the system, :term:`idempotence` is essential.

 .. _software-summary: